Your Complete Guide to a Successful Cyber Attack Tabletop Exercise

 Key Components of a Cybersecurity Tabletop Exercise

 • Fact Finding - Tabletop exercises have to be in tune with your specific business.
-Building on the analogy above, there’s no point in a pilot rehearsing for disasters on an Airbus when he’ll actually be flying a Boeing, is there?
-When choosing an external facilitator, make sure they’re deeply committed to detailed fact finding about your business’s systems, processes, vulnerabilities and threats.
-They should also gather information about your third-parties, technology stack and regulatory protocols.
+Using the analogy above, it makes no sense for a pilot to practice for disasters on an Airbus if he will fly a Boeing.
+When choosing an external facilitator, make sure they are committed to understanding your business.

-• Stakeholder Participation - For the success of your Cyber Attack Tabletop Exercise, it is imperative to choose the correct group of participants.
+• Stakeholder Participation - To make your Cyber Attack Tabletop Exercise successful, you need to choose the correct group of participants.
 Involve a diverse group of stakeholders, including IT personnel, legal experts, public relations, and management representatives.
 You may also choose to conduct a specific type of Crisis Exercise in which case the participant group should reflect that.

 New call-to-action